-- 1. All the algorithms that I've just been talking about assume that the music to be analysed is represented either as a 1-dimensional string of symbols or, in the case of polyphonic music, as a set of such symbol strings. - 2.
+- 1. All the algorithms that I've just been talking about assume that the music is represented either as a 1-dimensional string of symbols or, in the case of polyphonic music, as a set of such symbol strings. - 2.
 And this assumption is the cause of many of their short-comings.
 For example, the fact that they process symbol strings means that these algorithms cannot deal with unvoiced polyphonic music such as keyboard music.
 Their string-matching basis also causes problems when it comes to finding patterns that are distributed between several voices or finding transposed occurrences of polyphonic patterns with gaps. - 3.
-We've decided to avoid these problems by adopting a new, geometric approach in which the music to be analysed is represented as a multidimensional dataset. - 4.
-A multidimensional dataset is simply a set of position vectors or datapoints in a Euclidean space with a finite number of dimensions.
-The algorithms that I'm going to describe work with datasets of any dimensionality and any size.
-Also the co-ordinates may take real values (which, of course, in an implementation would be represented as floating point values). - 5.
-There are many possible appropriate ways of representing a piece of music as a multidimensional dataset and I'm going to use this example here to demonstrate some of the simpler possibilities. - 6.
-At the top we have the first two bars of a Prelude from Bach's 48 Preludes and Fugues. - 7.
-Underneath we have a 5-dimensional dataset that represents this score.
-The coordinate values in each datapoint represent onset time, chromatic pitch, morphetic pitch (which is continuous diatonic pitch), duration and voice.
-Each datapoint represents a single note event. - 8.
+We've avoided these problems by adopting a geometric approach in which the music is represented as a multidimensional dataset. - 4.
+A multidimensional dataset is just a finite set of position vectors or datapoints in a Euclidean space with a finite number of dimensions.
+Our algorithms work with datasets of any dimensionality and any size.
+Also the co-ordinates may take real values. - 5.
+There are many possible appropriate ways of representing a piece of music as a multidimensional dataset and this is one fairly simple example. - 6.
+At the top left here we have the first two bars of a Prelude from Bach's 48 Preludes and Fugues. - 7.
+Then to the right of that, we have a 5-dimensional dataset that represents this score.
+The co-ordinate values in each datapoint represent onset time, chromatic pitch, morphetic pitch (which is continuous diatonic pitch), duration and voice.
+Each datapoint represents a single note event in the score. - 8.
 We can then consider various orthogonal projections of such a dataset.
 For example, we could just consider the first two dimensions and get this projection which tells us the chromatic pitch and onset time of each note.